 Easter is the second best-selling candy holiday in the U.S, right after Halloween.
 The most popular items include chocolate eggs, which date back to the early 19th century in Europe.
 Eggs have long been associated with Easter as a symbol of new life and Jesus’ resurrection.
 The jelly bean, an egg-shaped candy, was first associated with Easter in the 1930s.
 Over 16 billion jelly beans are made in America every year for Easter, according to the National Confectioners Association.
 That’s enough to fill a giant egg measuring 89 feet high and 60 feet wide.

 One of the most popular, and most recognized, Easter treat is the Peep.
-They’re made by Just Born, a candy manufacturing company in Bethlehem, Pennsylvania that was founded by Russian immigrant Sam Born in 1923.
+Marshmallow peeps are made by Just Born, a candy manufacturing company in Bethlehem, Pennsylvania.
+It was founded by Russian immigrant Sam Born in 1923.
 Peeps first hit the market in the 1950s.

 ORIGIN OF THE EASTER PARADE TRADITION

-In New York City, the annual Easter Parade tradition dates back to the mid-1800s, when aristocrats would attend services at various Fifth Avenue churches then go for a stroll after services to show off their new spring outfits and hats.
+In New York City, the annual Easter Parade tradition dates back to the mid-1800s.
+Aristocrats would attend services at various Fifth Avenue churches then go for a stroll after services to show off their new spring outfits and hats.
 People of all walks of life started coming out to watch up and down Fifth Avenue.